openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 FOSDEM 2011 slide & latest updates](http://kohei.us/2011/02/14/fosdem-2011-slide-latest-updates/)

-â€œIâ€™ve just uploaded the slide for my talk during FOSDEM 2011 here.
+“I’ve just uploaded the slide for my talk during FOSDEM 2011 here.
 It was very nice to be able to talk about our somewhat ambitious plan to bring LibreOffice Calc to the next level.
-Also, I regret that I havenâ€™t been able to blog about whatâ€™s been going on lately;
+Also, I regret that I haven’t been able to blog about what’s been going on lately;
 lots of time spent on writing, reviewing code, fixing bugs and integrating patches, and sadly little time is left on writing blogs.
-Having said all that, let me talk about a few things that are new on the master branch (since Iâ€™m already in the writing mode).â€ (...)
+Having said all that, let me talk about a few things that are new on the master branch (since I’m already in the writing mode).”
+(...)